flame-engine/flame/doc/game.md

 # Flutter Widgets and Game instances

 Since a Flame game can be wrapped in a widget, it is quite easy to use it alongside other Flutter widgets.
-But still, there is a the Widgets overlay API that makes things even easier.
+But still, there is the Widgets Overlay API that makes things even easier.

 `Game.overlays` enables to any Flutter widget to be shown on top of a game instance, this makes it very easy to create things like a pause menu, or an inventory screen for example.